When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Smoothies, soups, sauces, and gravies can all be made with a blender.

-If you’re searching for a quick and easy way to make a smoothie, a blender can do the job.
+A blender can do the job if you’re searching for a quick and easy way to make a smoothie.

-This appliance is used to mix, emulsify, and puree food.
-Blenders are also known as liquidizers because they make a large amount of liquid.
+This appliance mixes, emulsifies, and purees food.
+Blenders are also known as liquidizers because they produce a large amount of liquid.

-While any blender can handle soft and freeze-dried items, you’ll need a powerful model to powder ice, frozen fruits, and other hard materials.
+While any blender can handle soft and freeze-dried items, a robust model is needed to powder ice, frozen fruits, and other hard materials.

 If you’ve ever looked for a food processor, you’ve come across a long list of its capabilities, including chopping, slicing, shredding, combining, and pureeing.

-Even though blenders are getting more sophisticated, they still can’t do all a food processor can.
+Even though blenders are getting more sophisticated, they can’t do all a food processor can.

 How to use Blender?

-For many people, using a blender might be a difficult process.
-It’s not easy to use one, especially if you’ve never used one before.
+For many people, using a blender might be difficult, especially if they’ve never used one before.

-When you use it for the first time, it can be intimidating.
-However, with practice, it will become a natural process that you will have mastered.
+When you use it for the first time, it can be less than safe.
+However, with practice, it will become a natural process you have mastered.

-When operating a blender, there are specific measures to follow.
-Before using any equipment, read the instruction manual thoroughly, especially if it is new to you.
+Specific measures must be followed when operating a blender.
+Before using any equipment, read the instruction manual thoroughly, especially if it is new.

-So, continue reading to learn how blender works.
+So, continue reading to learn how a blender works.

 Step 1: Connect it to a power source

-Before connecting the blender to the power source, ensure sure it’s clean.
-Wet hands are not safe to use when handling electrical appliances, so wipe them dry.
+Before connecting the blender to the power source, ensure it’s clean.
+Wet hands are unsafe when handling electrical appliances, so wipe them dry.

 Step 2: Take the lid off the jar and place the contents inside

 Make sure you don’t just stuff solid objects inside.
 This will make it difficult for your blender to move.
-Put some solid things inside, such as a peeled banana, and a small amount of liquid.
+Put some solid things inside, such as a peeled banana and a small liquid.

 This is going to happen quickly.
 Ensure that the liquid is covering the solid substance at all times.

-Don’t put hot foods in the blender it has the potential to break them.
+Don’t put hot foods in the blender; they can break them.

 Step 3: Cover the lid, cover it and hold it tightly